potherca-blog/css-animations-and-transitions/README.md

 # CSS Animations and Transitions

-For the Muze Dev Day, I want to make a simple example for each CSS animation and transition.
+For the [Muze Dev Day][1], I want to make a simple example for each CSS animation and transition.

 ## Animatable CSS properties